Total pageviews

 My name is Zhaawano Giizhik.
 My clan is waabizheshi, the marten.

-As an American artist and jewelry designer currently living in the Netherlands.
+As a non-commercial artist and jewelry designer currently living in the Netherlands.
 I like to draw on the oral and pictorial traditions of my Ojibwe Anishinaabe ancestors from the American Great Lakes area.
 For this I call on my manidoo-minjimandamowin, or "Spirit Memory"; which means I try to remember the knowledge and the lessons of my ancestors.

 The mazinaajimowinan or ‘‘pictorial spirit writings’’ - which are rich with symbolism and have been painted throughout history on rocks and etched on other sacred items such as copper and slate, birch bark and animal hide - were a form of spiritual as well as educational communication that gave structure and meaning to the cosmos.